 3. A differentiator (Your solution to the problem)

-It can be tempting to launch into a total product pitch once the prospects most significant pain points have been highlighted.
+Launching into a total product pitch can be tempting once the prospect’s most significant pain points have been highlighted.
 However, at this stage of an elevator sales pitch, you need to explain the solution in terms the prospect understands, or in other words, a vision of change.
-Therefore, this stage highlights how the prospects life will look like once they invest in a solution, rather than describing the features of your product or service.
+Therefore, this stage highlights what the prospect’s life will look like once they invest in a solution rather than describing the features of your product or service.

 Bonus tip: Identify 3 reasons your ideal customers should choose you

-To achieve the level of engagement you want, start by identifying the top-3 reasons your ideal customers should choose you.
-Take out a pen and paper and make a list of your natural gifts, life experience, training, and accomplishments.
+To achieve the level of engagement you want, identify the top 3 reasons your ideal customers should choose you.
+Take out a pen and paper and list your natural gifts, life experience, training, and accomplishments.
 Anything that can help you position yourself as an expert in your field.
 You can also learn what makes a good sales pitch and why customers should choose you right here in this video:

 Also read: Learn To Sell Like A Pro: 19 Best FREE Online Sales Training Videos